 We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Society.

-United Kingdom: We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Society.
+United Kingdom: We note that the WSIS Action lines have helped in enabling a sound framework for realizing the goal of a globally interconnected Information Society.

 Rwanda: We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Society.